Mastercard/send-util-crossborder-oauth2/README.md

 - Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
 - Create a new project and add `Mastercard Cross-Border Services` API to your project.
 This project will generate the project keys required to be used with APIs in each of the environment.
 - Download signing key, it will be inside the zip file.
 Also copy consumerKey, keyAlias and KeyStorePassword.
 This you will need to generate request token.
-- Select .p12 file from zip and copy it to `src\main\resources` in the project folder.
+- Select .p12 file from zip, copy it to some folder and give its path with filename.

 ### Build and Run